 For retirees/beneficiaries who opted for After Service Health Insurance (ASHI), premiums are deducted directly from their monthly pension benefit.
-As ASHI matters are not handled by the Pension Fund, please contact your employers ASHI focal point.
-If you work for the UN Secretariat you should direct your query to the email address firstname.lastname@example.org or use the “Contact Us ticket” at the ASHI website.
-The ASHI Unit has moved to a service-oriented architecture and all in-coming emails to personal email addresses must be routed through email@example.com or firstname.lastname@example.org to be assigned a service request number.
-For more information, click here.
+As ASHI matters are not handled by the Pension Fund, please contact your employer’s ASHI focal point.
+If you work for the UN Secretariat you should direct your query to the email address firstname.lastname@example.org.
+The ASHI Unit has moved to a service-oriented architecture and all incoming emails from personal email addresses must be routed through email@example.com or firstname.lastname@example.org to be assigned a service request number.

 All ASHI Questions...Answered

 Can I have my ASHI premium automatically deducted from my pension benefit?